 On August 21, a Christian family from Kabul, including eight minors, arrived in Rome, Italy.
 The family, whose identities remain secret, connected with Fondazione Meet Human, who helped safely usher them out of Afghanistan and into Italy.

 After arranging for the family to be accepted as refugees in Italy, Fondazione Meet Human struggled to transport the family to the Kabul airport.
 With the help of the Italian military, the family safely left Afghanistan through Kabul’s international airport.

 “We are grateful to Italian civilian and military authorities for this complicated and demanding rescue operation, not to mention the many people who worked for its success,” Danielle Nembrini, President of Fondazione Meet Human, said.
 “It might be a drop in the ocean, but the ocean is made up of drops.”

 Hundreds of other Christian families in Afghanistan are also struggling to flee the country.
-Lack of countries from which to receive asylum and logistical challenges have forced many to remain in hiding waiting for any opportunity to leave Afghanistan.
+The lack of countries from which to receive asylum and logistical challenges have forced many to remain in hiding, waiting for any opportunity to leave Afghanistan.